xiangzhemeng/EPFL-Applied-Data-Analysis-2017/Project/README.md

 **Reviews Analysis:**
 * How to define the positive review and negative review of books and categorize the reivews based on that?
-* Does Kindle make people more willing to write reviews？ What’s the difference between the styles of people’s reviews (e.g. length of reviews, type of words used, concerning points,etc.) on two versions of books?
+* Does Kindle make people more willing to write reviews?
+What’s the difference between the styles of people’s reviews (e.g. length of reviews, type of words used, concerning points, etc.) of two versions of books?

 **Comprehensive Analysis:**
 * Is there any inner connection between the properties of a book and the version chosen?
 We are going to classify books on the basis of several dimensions in order to help choose a better version for readers.